Eviction Prevention & Diversion

 Advocate for Change!

-There is a bill currently under review by the Pennsylvania House of Representatives that supports tenant rights is House Bill 1095.
-This legislation will limit access for eviction filings.
+There is a bill that has just been passed by the Pennsylvania House of Representatives that supports tenant rights.
+House Bill 1095 will limit access for eviction filings.
 All eviction cases will remain sealed from the date filed until a decision is made.
 All cases will be sealed after seven years, regardless of the outcome.
 Outcomes in favor of the tenant, that are withdrawn, dismissed, or settled will be sealed.
 Judgements made in favor of the landlord will be accessible within 30 days.

 This impacts ECHOS clients!
 Eviction records create a barrier to securing permanent housing.
 Many landlords use application screening tool to automatically deny applicants with an eviction on their record — regardless of the outcome.
 This bill would help create equality for renters and homeowners as foreclosures are removed from a person’s record after 7 years, unlike evictions.